architsharma97/earl_benchmark/README.md

 conda activate earl
 ```

-For the environments based on MuJoCo, you need to obtain a (free) licence [license](https://www.roboti.us/license.html) and copy the key into the subdirectory of your MuJoCo installation.
+For the environments based on MuJoCo, you need to obtain a (free) [license](https://www.roboti.us/license.html) and copy the key into the subdirectory of your MuJoCo installation.

 ## Using environments in EARL